From Trust the Process to The Timeline, the NBA is littered with exciting young squads and even more captivating young talents.

 What’s more, despite whatever it is he’s going through, we can’t forget about Markelle Fultz, who could eventually be the key in Philadelphia taking what they have to the next level.

 If Fultz remembers how to shoot the basketball, the Sixers will become legit contenders over the coming seasons.

 Trust the Process indeed.

 You can find Frank Urbina on Twitter @frankurbina_.

 HoopsHype’s Alberto de Roa and Bryan Kalbrosky contributed to this article.

-Longform, Ranking, Evergreen, Featured, Longform, Ranking, Top, Andrew Wiggins, Ben Simmons, Devin Booker, Donovan Mitchell, Gary Harris, Giannis Antetokopunmpo, Jalen Brown, Jayson Tatum, Joel Embiid, Karl-Anthony Towns, Kristaps Porzingis, Kyle Kuzma, Lonzo Ball, Nikola Jokic, Denver Nuggets, Los Angeles Lakers, Milwaukee Bucks, Minnesota Timberwolves, New York Knicks, Philadelphia 76ers, Utah Jazz
+Longform, Ranking, Evergreen, Longform, Ranking, Top, Andrew Wiggins, Ben Simmons, Devin Booker, Donovan Mitchell, Gary Harris, Giannis Antetokopunmpo, Jalen Brown, Jayson Tatum, Joel Embiid, Karl-Anthony Towns, Kristaps Porzingis, Kyle Kuzma, Lonzo Ball, Nikola Jokic, Denver Nuggets, Los Angeles Lakers, Milwaukee Bucks, Minnesota Timberwolves, New York Knicks, Philadelphia 76ers, Utah Jazz